-- ◆ You find a file named document.html.txt.
-Which is it plain text or hypertext? - You create a web page that is supposed to display an image.
+- ❖ You find a file named document.html.txt.
+Which is it plain text or hypertext? - ❖ You create a web page that is supposed to display an image.
 The image file is named picture.jpg but you mistakenly set the SRC attribute of the IMG tag to point to picture.gif.
-The image does not appear. - ✤ You're a Windows user.
-A Mac user sends you e-mail with a Word document attached, named Final Report.
+The image does not appear. - ❖ You're a Windows user.
+A Mac user sends you e-mail with a Word document attached.
+It is named Final Report.
 You can't open it.
 Because Final Report has no filename extension, the Windows operating system can't identify it as a Word file.
 If the Mac user had named the file Final Report.doc, this would not have occurred.
-Also note that it's good practice to avoid spaces in filenames if you plan to share them over the Web, so an even better name would be Final_Report.doc, Final-Report.doc.
+Also note that it's good practice to avoid spaces and case variations in filenames if you plan to share them over the Web, so an even better name would be final\report.doc, final-report.doc or finalreport.doc.